Real Estate Litigation

 Sophisticated real estate litigation is a major practice area of our firm.
 Robbins Firm attorneys are knowledgeable and experienced in all aspects of real estate development and litigating real estate disputes.
 We represent property owners, developers, builders, management companies, brokers, and investors.
-We have handled – and tried to conclusion – many lawsuits and legal disputes in areas such as the following:
+Our Atlanta real estate litigation attorneys have handled – and tried to conclusion – many lawsuits and legal disputes in areas such as the following:

 - Financing disputes